salmanaghayev/terraform-fortigate-modules/examples/README.md

 This directory contains example configurations for the FortiGate Terraform modules.
 The examples demonstrate how to use all modules together in a single firewall configuration.

+> **Naming Convention Note:**
+>
+> FortiGate firewalls are sensitive to object names.
+When referencing addresses, address groups, or services in your firewall policies, you must use the exact same names as defined in your `address-vars.tf`, `address-groups-vars.tf`, and `service-vars.tf` files.
+For example, if you define a service or address as `"web-service"` in `service-vars.tf`, you must reference `"web-service"` by that exact name in your `policy-vars.tf` file.
+Consistent naming is required for all cross-references between addresses, address groups, services, and policies.

 ## File Structure

 - `main.tf` - Provider configuration and module declarations